zhiruii/nba-shot-quality-predictor/README.md

 - `OneHotEncoder(sparse_output=False, handle_unknown='error')` on categorical columns
 - `StandardScaler()` on the full 28-column feature matrix after hstack

 **Evaluation:** 80/20 stratified train/test split.
-Train AUC: 0.654, Test AUC: 0.654 — scores match exactly, confirming no overfitting.
+Train AUC: 0.654, Test AUC: 0.655 — near-identical scores confirm no overfitting.

 The dominant missing signal is defender proximity, representing how contested the shot is.
 This information is not available from `nba_api`.